The normal body temperature for dogs is 101.5°F (38.6°C). A dog is said to have a fever if his temperature is 102°F (38.9°C) or above.

 **If the fever does not go away within 12 to 24 hours, visit your veterinarian.**

-As fever is an indication that the dog's immune system is working hard to eliminate harmful bugs in his body, herbs and vitamins can be supplemented to help strengthen the dog's immune system.
+As fever is an indication that the dog's immune system is working hard to eliminate harmful bugs in his body, herbs and vitamins can be given to the dog to help strengthen his immune system.